Explore the storyline and literary design of the entire Old Testament, also known as the TaNaK.

-Did you know that the arrangement of the Old Testament in Christian Bibles is not original?
-Along with all ancient Jews, Jesus encountered the Scriptures as a three-part collection of scrolls known as the Torah, Prophets, and Writings, or “TaNaK” for short.
+Did you know that the arrangement of the Old Testament in Protestant Christian Bibles is not original?
+Along with all ancient Jews, Jesus encountered the Scriptures as a three-part collection of scrolls known as the TaNaK.

-The Hebrew canon, or Old Testament, refers to the collection of Hebrew (and some Aramaic) books that were recognized as Scripture in ancient Israel.
-The traditional order we're talking about is referred to as “TaNaK.”
-The TaNaK is an acronym for the names of the three large subcollections of the Hebrew Bible: Torah, Nevi’im, and Ketuvim.
-See how the whole order of the Old testament is actually much different than you may think, and is the same order Jesus would have read them in.
+The Hebrew Bible, or Old Testament, refers to the collection of Hebrew (and some Aramaic) books that were recognized as Scripture in ancient Israel.
+The traditional order we're talking about is referred to as TaNaK.
+TaNaK is an acronym for the names of the three large subcollections of the Hebrew Bible: Torah (Law), Nevi’im (Prophets), and Ketuvim (Writings).